PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * updated brokerage to assign one prod_test job to a site
   * disable prod role for non-group activity
   * use maxinputsize in the brokerage
   * added schedconfig stuff to template